tomyo/locpost/README.md

 We use [GUN](https://gun.eco/) to create a distributed database which is stored amongst the network participants in their local storage inside the web browser.
 Each participant will keep a copy of the database and GUN will take care of keeping them in sync.

-By requesting access to your location and based on that, you will join a censorship-resistant context (location) to exchange messages.
+By giving access to your device location, you will join a censorship-resistant channel to exchange messages around that area.

 ## Instalation
  * Install pre-commit hook: `pre-commit install`